hollyschinsky/phonegap-workshop/polish.md

 2. There are two options for fixing this issue, via configuration or programmatically.
 Choose to implement one of the options below:

-    -Configuration (config.xml):
+    **Configuration (config.xml)**:

     Setting overlay to false will move our app content below the status bar.
 We're also setting the status bar background style and text/icons to match the app:

         Open the config.xml file and add the following lines to the end of the preferences: